-The review of the appropriateness of the composition of the Board and Board Committees is a continuous process, and recommendations are made based on merit and objective criteria, having regard to the collective skills, experience, independence and knowledge of the Board along with its diversity requirements.
+The review of the appropriateness of the composition of the Board and Board Committees is a continuous process and recommendations are made based on merit and objective criteria, having regard to the collective skills, experience, independence and knowledge of the Board along with its diversity requirements.
 The Board Succession Plan is reviewed alongside the Board Skills Matrix by the Nomination and Corporate Governance Committee at each scheduled meeting to allow for proactive and continuous succession planning and, in turn, the timely commencement of Director search processes.
 The Board Succession Plan details planned Board composition as well as Board Committee membership, the likely tenure of Non-Executive Directors and upcoming actions to be undertaken.
 The skills included in the Board Skills Matrix were identified taking into account the Group's strategic priorities and relevant regulatory requirements.
 Each Director was selected for appointment on the basis of their knowledge, skills and experience which enable them to effectively discharge their duties, ensure the effective governance of the Group, and contribute to its long term, sustainable success.
-The biographies on pages 36 to 39 set out the key skills and experience which each Director brings to the Board.

-In addressing appointments to the Board, a role profile for the proposed new Directors is prepared by the Company Secretary on the basis of the criteria laid down by the Nomination and Corporate Governance Committee, taking into account the existing skills and expertise of the Board and the anticipated time commitment required.
+In addressing appointments to the Board, a role profile for the proposed new Director is prepared by the Group Company Secretary on the basis of the criteria laid down by the Nomination and Corporate Governance Committee, taking into account the existing skills and expertise of the Board and the anticipated time commitment required.
 The services of experienced third party professional search firms are retained for Non-Executive Director appointments where required and deemed necessary by the Nomination and Corporate Governance Committee.
-In all Director selection activity, the Group ensures a formal and rigorous process is followed.
+In all Director recruitment activity, the Group ensures a formal and rigorous process is followed.